-- 15.1 Up to 100% of the value of the Scheme Property may be invested in units or shares in other collective investment schemes ("Second Scheme") provided the Second Scheme satisfies all of the following conditions and provided that no more than 30% in value of the Scheme Property is invested in Second Schemes within 15.1.1.2-15.1.1.5 below. - 15.1.1 The Second Scheme must: - 15.1.1.1 be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - 15.1.1.2 be recognised under the provisions of section 272 of the Financial Services and Markets Act 2000 (Schemes authorised in designated countries or territories); or - 15.1.1.3 are authorised as a non-UCITS retail scheme (provided certain requirements are met); or - 15.1.1.4 be authorised in an EEA State provided certain requirements are met; or - 15.1.1.5 be authorised by the competent authority of an OECD member country (other than an EEA State) which has: - (a) signed the IOSCO Multilateral Memorandum of Understanding; and - (b) approved the Second Scheme's management company, rules and depositary/custody arrangements, (provided certain requirements are met). - 15.1.2 The Second Scheme has terms that prohibit more than 10% in value of the scheme property consisting of units in collective investment schemes.
-Where the Second Scheme is an umbrella, the provisions in this paragraph 15.1.2, paragraph 15.1.3 and paragraph 12 (Spread: general) apply to each sub fund as if it were a separate scheme.
+15.1 Up to 100% of the value of the Scheme Property may be invested in units or shares in other collective investment schemes ("Second Scheme") provided the Second Scheme satisfies all of the following conditions and provided that no more than 30% in value of the Scheme Property is invested in Second Schemes within 15.1.1.2 - 15.1.1.5 below.

+15.1.1 The Second Scheme must:

+- 15.1.1.1 be a UK UCITS scheme or satisfy the conditions necessary for it to enjoy the rights conferred by the UCITS Directive as implemented in the EEA; or - 15.1.1.2 be recognised under the provisions of s.272 of the Financial Services and Markets Act 2000; or

+- 15.1.1.3 be authorised as a non-UCITS retail scheme (provided certain requirements are met); - 15.1.1.4 be authorised in an EEA State (provided certain requirements are met); or - 15.1.1.5 be authorised by the competent authority of an OECD member country (other than an EEA State) which has: - (a) signed the IOSCO Multilateral Memorandum of Understanding; and - (b) approved the Second Scheme's management company, rules and depositary/custody arrangements;

+(provided certain requirements are met).

-- 15.1.3 Investment may only be made in other collective investment schemes managed by the ACD or an associate of the ACD (which includes the Investment Managers) if the Company's Prospectus clearly states that it may enter into such investments and the rules on double charging contained in the COLL Sourcebook are complied with. - 15.2 The Company may, subject to the limits set out in 15.1 above, invest in collective investment schemes managed or operated by, or whose authorised corporate director is, the ACD or one of its associates. - 15.3 If a substantial proportion of the Company's assets are invested in other collective investment schemes, the maximum level of management fees that may be charged by an investee collective investment scheme to the Company will be 6%.
+- 15.1.2 The Second Scheme has terms which prohibit it from having more than 10% in value of that scheme consisting of units in collective investment schemes.
+Where the Second Scheme is an umbrella, the provisions in this paragraph 15.1.2, paragraph 15.1.3 and paragraph 12 (Spread: General) apply to each sub fund as if it were a separate scheme. - 15.1.3 Investment may only be made in other collective investment schemes managed by the ACD or an Associate of the ACD if the Company's Prospectus clearly states that the Company may enter into such investments and the rules on double charging contained in the COLL Sourcebook are complied with. - 15.2 The Company may, subject to the limits set out in 15.1 above, invest in collective investment schemes managed or operated by, or whose authorised corporate director is, the ACD or one of its Associates. - 15.3 If a substantial proportion of the Company's assets are invested in other collective investment schemes, the maximum level of management fees that may be charged by an investee collective investment scheme to the Company will be 3%.